-The Education Group (formerly known as Assembly) is part of ASE's governance structure and advises the Trustees on all aspects of science education.
+The Education Group is part of ASE's governance structure and advises the Trustees on all aspects of science education.
 Its 30 members represent all sectors of the science education community and speaks authoritatively on behalf of the Association to formulate actions to take forward the strategic objectives.
 The group is led by the Chair of the Association and meets 3 times a year.
 The group consists of 30 members:

 - 3 Chairs of the Association (past Chair, Chair and Chair-elect), changing roles on 1 August each year.
 The Chair is elected by a ballot of the membership.